NLeSC/guide/language_guides/python.md

 * A popular way to learn Python is by doing it the hard way at http://learnpythonthehardway.org/
 * Using [`pylint`](https://www.pylint.org) and [`yapf`](https://github.com/google/yapf) while learning Python is an easy way to get familiar with best practices and commonly used coding styles

+### Type hints
+Since [PEP 484](https://peps.python.org/pep-0484/), which was first implemented in Python 3.5 (released in 2015), Python has gained the ability to add type information to variables.
+These are not types, as in typed languages; they are _hints_.
+Naively, one could say they are a new type of documentation.
+However, in practice they are far more than this, because they do have their own special syntax rules and are thus parsable.
+In fact, some tools have started to make use of this in runtime modules as well, making them more than hints for tools like Pydantic, FastAPI and Typer (all described below).
+See [this guide](https://realpython.com/python-type-checking/) to learn more about type hints.

+Some tools to know about that make use of type hints:
+- [Mypy](https://mypy.readthedocs.io/en/stable/index.html): tool that checks whether your code uses types correctly.
+  Python still allows functions to be called with any type of parameter, but Mypy will warn you when the type of a parameter does not match the function's type hint.
+- [Pydantic](https://docs.pydantic.dev/latest/): widely used data validation library that allows you to automatically validate instances of dataclasses at runtime.
+This means that for this tool the type hints are no longer just hints or a form of documentation, but have actual effects.
+Essentially, a fully Pydantic-enriched application (in "strict mode") is like having Mypy at runtime (there is also a "tolerant" mode that lets some common types slip through without errors).
+It effectively turns Python into a statically typed language.
+- Most editors nowadays make use of type hints for autocompletion.
+  If the editor knows the type of your variable, for instance, it can autocomplete attributes or methods of that class.

+We recommend using type hints, where possible and _practical_.
+Type hints are still being actively developed; not everything one would like to be able to express in a compact way can yet be achieved.
+This is why, for instance, NumPy arrays and ML library "tensor" types still (in 2024) have awkward type hinting.
+Crucial information that one would typically want to encode for array type input arguments are shapes, but this is not yet possible.
+Other important libraries like Matplotlib have very complex functions that take in many possible types of arguments, leading to overly complex variable types.
+Such huge types clutter your code tremendously, so they are not typically encouraged.

 ## Dependencies and package management

 To install Python packages use `pip` or `conda` (or both, see also [what is the difference between pip and conda?](http://stackoverflow.com/questions/20994716/what-is-the-difference-between-pip-and-conda)).